Fall in utah The 12 Best Places to See utah Fall Colors

 Fall in Utah: Alpine Loop Near Sundance

-For those seeking the ultimate autumn experience in northern Utah, the circular route around Mount Timpanogos is unparalleled.
+The circular route around Mount Timpanogos is unparalleled for those seeking the ultimate autumn experience in northern Utah.
 This winding journey showcases breathtaking fall foliage and panoramic vistas of the majestic peak.
 However, travelers should know that the road’s twists and turns might trigger motion sickness in some passengers, particularly children.

 The scenic Alpine Circuit spans approximately 32 kilometers and can be traversed by car in around three-quarters of an hour, assuming no pauses.
 This picturesque journey commences at the mouth of American Fork Gorge, following State Route 92.